symlex/symlex/README.md

 History
 -------
 This project started as a simple Silex boilerplate, since Silex itself doesn't come with a "Standard Edition" that puts you on the right track.
-Using Silex instead of Symfony 2 (with FOSRestBundle) was recommend to me by SensioLabs (the creators of both frameworks) after complaining about serious performance deficiencies - not to mention the unnecessary complexity of certain Symfony bundles or even the bootstrap itself.
+Using Silex instead of Symfony 2 (with FOSRestBundle) was recommend to me by SensioLabs (the creators of both frameworks) after complaining about serious performance deficiencies - not to mention the unnecessary complexity of certain Symfony bundles or the bootstrap.

-The only thing I wasn't happy with is Pimple, the dependency injection container that comes with Silex - it feels really shabby for developers coming from Symfony 2 and makes it hard to reuse existing components developed for Symfony 2.
+The only thing I wasn't happy with is Pimple, the dependency injection container that comes with Silex - it feels primitive for developers coming from Symfony 2 and makes it hard to reuse existing code.
 If you're sharing the same experience, you might like this mix of Silex and Symfony, which aims to combine the best of both worlds.

 Key Features
 ------------